Hair (musical): Early regional productions

 The West Coast version played at the Aquarius Theater in Los Angeles beginning about six months after the Broadway opening and running for an unprecedented two years.
-The Los Angeles tribe included Rado, Ragni, Ben Vereen (who replaced Ragni), Willie Weatherly (who played Berger and Claude), Ted Neeley (who replaced Rado), Meat Loaf, Gloria Jones, Táta Vega, Jobriath, Jennifer Warnes and Dobie Gray.
+The Los Angeles tribe included Rado, Ragni, Vereen (who played Hud and then replaced Ragni), Ted Neeley (who replaced Rado), Willie Weatherly (who played Berger and Claude), Meat Loaf, Gloria Jones, Táta Vega, Jobriath, Jennifer Warnes and Dobie Gray.

 There were soon nine simultaneous productions in U.S. cities, followed by national tours.
-Among the performers in these were Joe Mantegna, André DeShields, and Alaina Reed (Chicago), David Lasley, David Patrick Kelly, Meat Loaf, and Shaun Murphy (Detroit) Arnold McCuller (tour), Bob Bingham (Seattle) and Philip Michael Thomas (San Francisco).
+Performers in these included Joe Mantegna, André DeShields, Charlotte Crossley and Alaina Reed (Chicago), David Lasley, David Patrick Kelly, Meat Loaf, and Shaun Murphy (Detroit), Kenny Ortega and Arnold McCuller (tour), Bob Bingham (Seattle) and Philip Michael Thomas (San Francisco).
 The creative team from Broadway worked on Hair in Los Angeles, Chicago and San Francisco, as the Broadway staging served as a rough template for these and other early regional productions.
-A notable addition to the team in Los Angeles was Tom Smothers, who served as co-producer.
-Regional casts consisted mostly of local actors, although a few Broadway cast members reprised their roles in other cities.
+In Los Angeles, Tom Smothers was co-producer.
+Regional casts consisted mostly of local actors, although a few Broadway cast members reprised their roles.
 O'Horgan or the authors sometimes took new ideas and improvisations from a regional show and brought them back to New York, such as when live chickens were tossed onto the stage in Los Angeles.

 It was rare for so many productions to run simultaneously during an initial Broadway run.
-Producer Michael Butler, who had declared that Hair is "the strongest anti-war statement ever written", said the reason that he opened so many productions was to influence public opinion against the Vietnam War and end it as soon as possible.
+Butler, who had called Hair "the strongest anti-war statement ever written", said the reason he opened so many productions was to influence public opinion against the war and end it as soon as possible.

 West End

 Hair opened at the Shaftesbury Theatre in London on September 27, 1968, led by the same creative team as the Broadway production.
 The opening night was delayed until the abolition of theatre censorship in England under the Theatres Act 1968 so that the show could include nudity and profanity.
-As with other early productions, the London show added a sprinkling of local allusions and other minor departures from the Broadway version.
+As with other early productions, the London show added local allusions and other minor departures from the Broadway version.

 The original London tribe included Sonja Kristina, Peter Straker, Paul Nicholas, Melba Moore, Annabel Leventon, Elaine Paige, Paul Korda, Marsha Hunt, Floella Benjamin, Alex Harvey, Oliver Tobias, Richard O'Brien and Tim Curry.
 This was Curry's first full-time theatrical acting role, where he met future Rocky Horror Show collaborator O'Brien.
-Hair's engagement in London surpassed the Broadway production, running for 1,997 performances until its closure was forced by the roof of the theatre collapsing in July 1973.
+Hair's engagement in London surpassed the Broadway production, running for 1,997 performances until the roof of the theatre collapsed in July 1973.